Do you know how to write the perfect cover letter?

 How to tailor your cover letter for each job

 You use a trick called Impression Management (IM).
 This is a fancy term for attempting to convey positive images and to inﬂuence hiring decisions.
-Chances are you are already doing this without realizing there is a term for it that people actual study.
+Chances are you are already doing this without realizing there is a term for it that people actually study.

 Researchers at the University of Michigan undertook a study “systematically examining the impression management (IM) content of actual resumes and cover letters and empirically testing the effect on applicant evaluation.”